antholeole/actix-sockets/readme.md

-# Websockets over Actix Web (Rust)
+# WebSockets in Actix Web full tutorial - WebSockets & Actors

-This tutorial will walk you through each step of writing a blazingly fast WebSocket client in Actix Web, in depth with a working repository as refrence.
+This tutorial will walk you through each step of writing a blazingly fast WebSocket client in Actix Web, in depth and with a working repository as refrence.

 We'll be building a simple chatroom that echos messages to everyone in a room, and include private messages.
 I'll also explain every step, so you can extend this example and write your own WebSocket server in Actix Web.
+WebSockets in Actix heavily uses the Actor framework, something that you don't need to be too familiar with to write Actix Web - but will add another tool into your Rusty toolbelt.

 ### Prerequisites:
-1. Know what WebSocketsts are at a general level. (hint: they're bidirectional communication channels)
+1. Know what WebSockets are at a general level
 2. Know some basic Rust

-TODO
-Repo for the completed project:
+Repo for the completed project: `https://github.com/antholeole/actix-sockets`

-Video version of this tutorial:
+Video version of this tutorial coming out soon!
+If you want to get notified when the video comes out, leave a comment and I'll let you know :)

 ## The setup